-The Research Economist will work with What Works Growth senior staff, academic partners and policymakers in central and local government, to help design, deliver, manage and analyse randomised control trials and quasi-experimental impact evaluations of local economic growth policies.
-They will also support our national and local partners to develop and deliver evaluations, draft What Works Growth evidence and guidance and deliver workshops.
-The postholder may also work with other members of the team to develop research projects that will apply rigorous quantitative evaluation methods to areas of interest in local economic growth or related fields.
+The Research Economist will work with Policing and Crime senior staff, academic partners, and policymakers in central and local government to help manage and sustain rigorous, user-focused, and policy-oriented analysis of local and national crime and policing policies.
+They will also support our national and local partners to develop and deliver analyses, carry out randomized controlled trials and quasi-experimental evaluations, and advise government bodies.
+The postholder may also work with other members of the team to develop research projects that will apply rigorous quantitative evaluation methods to areas of interest in the areas of crime and policing.